frederic-perez/AmE-dictionary/data/dictionary.md

 __stockholder__ _n_ :astonished: Someone who owns stocks (=equal parts into which a company’s money is divided) in a company.
 The British word is shareholder.
 __stocking-stuffers__
 __stockist__ _n_ :two::hammer:
-__stockpile<sup>1</sup>__ _n_ :seven: A large collection of things that may be needed.
+__stockpile<sup>1</sup>__ _n_ :eight: A large collection of things that may be needed.
 Something kept back or saved for future use or a special purpose. _Syn_ reserve, backlog _Over the years, Gina has amassed quite a stockpile of office supplies from her job._
 __stockpile<sup>2</sup>__ _v_ :three: To collect large amounts of things that may be needed.
 __stocks__ _n_ __1__ A device consisting of a heavy timber frame with holes for confining the ankles and sometimes the wrists, formerly used for punishment. _They joined in bands to rescue a fellow peasant from the stocks._
 __stodgiest__